HDFC Bank Q4 net up 23 pc to Rs 10,055 cr on loan growth, lower provisions

 For the full year ended March 31, 2022, total income (standalone) rose to Rs 157,263 crore from Rs 146,063.10 crore in the previous fiscal.

-HDFC Bank further said its total capital adequacy ratio (CAR) at 18.9 per cent was higher than the regulatory requirement of 11.7 per cent.
+HDFC Bank further said its total capital adequacy ratio (CAR) at 18.9% was higher than the regulatory requirement of 11.7%.

 In a separate stock exchange filing, the bank said its board of directors will meet on April 23 to consider a proposal for recommendation of dividend for 2021-22.